SindreVatnaland/Prosjekt/README.md

 ##4# Item counting
 An web-app developed for my current job.
-Its purpose is to make item counting each year more intuitive by making it possible to register items with your phone, using a bluetooth barcode scanner, and add a quantity to the item.
+Its purpose is to make item counting more intuitive.
+This by making it possible to register items with your phone, using a bluetooth barcode scanner, rather than bringing item to the counter physically.
-Detailed description in the "Item count" folder.
+Detailed readme in the "Item count" folder.